 Make your voice heard and create change by taking part in the biggest election at uni.
-THE RESULTS!

-Candidates Results The Roles Key Dates Stats
+About The Roles Apply Key Dates Questions?

-the biggest election at uni.
+the biggest election at uni

 The biggest election at university is coming and this is your chance to bring about the changes you really want to see at Christ Church.
 Each year you elect the Student Leaders (also known as sabbaticals, sabbs, or full-time officers) who you want to be your voice and make student-led change that actually happens.